Spaces

 http

-The API returns the unique identifier for the newly created space, which can then be used to manage conversations, add team members, and configure space-specific settings.
+The API returns the unique identifier for the newly created space, which you use to manage conversations, configure space-specific settings, and share the workspace with contacts.

 http